ExistensialReset/flowmosr/principles/FLOW_ECONOMIC_PRINCIPLES.md

 4. **Community Projects** - Lyceum, Refugium, cultural activities
 5. **Surplus Distribution** - Shared between Nodes or stored

 **Critical rule:** Baseline can NEVER be suspended as punishment, withheld for debt, or traded for compliance.
-This is non-negotiable.
+Non-negotiable.

 **Operational:** If resources become scarce, Items 4–5 pause before Item 1 is touched.
 Justice infrastructure (Item 3) is protected because safety is prerequisite for all else.

 ### INTER-NODE BALANCE SIGNALING

-While no debt exists:

-- Persistent imbalance is made visible
-- Regional dialogue is triggered
-- Support or adjustment strategies are co-developed
+**Principle:** Persistent imbalance is made visible; regional dialogue is triggered; support or adjustment strategies are co-developed.

 **Escalation if dialogue fails:**
-- Temporary reduction in access to **non-essential resources** (defined as resources above Baseline allocation, excluding infrastructure maintenance and essential services)
+- Temporary reduction in access to **non-essential regional resources** (defined as resources above Baseline allocation, excluding infrastructure maintenance or essential services)
 - Limited restriction on non-critical inter-Node exchanges
 - Baseline is never affected

 **Goal:** Maintain long-term reciprocity without coercion

 ---